What is bladder cancer?

 Bladder cancer symptoms

 Unfortunately, bladder cancer doesn’t present itself with definitive symptoms.
 In fact, bladder cancer is often picked up as a result of a routine urine tests.
-Generally though, symptoms may include:
+Generally, symptoms may include:

 - Blood in the urine — the most common bladder cancer symptom and may only occur periodically

-- Change of urinary habits — including a need to urinate more often, not being able to urinate when you feel the urge, urinary incontinence or a burning pain when passing urine
+- Change of urinary habits — including a need to urinate more often, being unable to urinate when you feel the urge, urinary incontinence or a burning pain when passing urine

-- Back/lower abdomen pain — less common than above, but sometimes this pain has been known to occur with bladder cancer
+- Back/lower abdomen pain — a less common symptom than above

-If your doctor suspects bladder cancer, there are a number of tests he will order to confirm diagnosis including:
+If your doctor suspects bladder cancer, there are a number of tests he will carry out to confirm diagnosis including:

 - CT scans, MRI scans, ultrasound, radioisotope bone scans and x-rays — to determine how far the cancer has spread after confirmation of diagnosis.